Research Methods Conference and Writing Retreat

 Project duration: 6 years (01.01.2017 – 31.12.2022)

 This project aims at improving academic capacity by facilitating international academic event participation, fostering skills in writing and disseminating academic knowledge.
-The project is particularly addressing the need in selecting audiences and writing for specific readership.
+The project is particularly addressing the need for selecting audiences and writing for a specific readership.
 Within the project, there will be workshops, training sessions, international conferences and off-line and online documentation to support reflective academic practice.

 The project’s geographic focus is Central, Eastern and Southern European countries.
 However, collaborations with other institutions and individuals are possible further afield.